 Others may have read the books and journals of those original pioneers, but Carter – who has also read them all – has done it.
 Really done it, in a wagon pulled by horse along the same routes used by those who settled the west.

-And today, from his home in Casper, WY, he leads modern day wagon trail excursions whose route literally parallels the still-visible ruts left by those who traveled the Oregon Trail 150 years ago.
+And today, from his home in Casper, Wyo., he leads modern day wagon trail excursions whose route literally parallels the still-visible ruts left by those who traveled the Oregon Trail 150 years ago.

 His trips range from four hours to overnights and week long trips, with those who travel with him staying overnight in Tee Pees, fed Wyoming steak dinners around a campfire and regaled with Carter’s encyclopedic knowledge of what it was really like to make the trip, which typically took six more months.

-Here’ a video I did of the covered wag trip.
+Here’ a video I did of the covered wagon trip.

 Jennifer and I tagged along on a tour.
 I hopped in and out of the wagon, taking photos and shooting video.
-Carter’s daughter, Oneida, who accompanied her father on the full length Oregon Trail trip in 1999, expertly handled the two draft horses.
-The trip was booked by a family of four from Oklahoma, Mark and Nikki, their 16-year-old daughter Rebekah and seven year old son, Blaney.
+Carter’s daughter, Oneida, who accompanied her father on the full-length Oregon Trail trip in 1999, expertly handled the two draft horses.
+The trip was booked by a family of four from Oklahoma, Mark and Nikki, their 16-year-old daughter, Rebekah, and 7-year-old son, Blaney.